DavidNery/ConfigHelper/README.md

 - [ ] Add JSON file support
 - [ ] \(Maybe) Add XML file support

+## Docs and examples
+For docs and examples, look [Wiki](https://github.com/DavidNery/ConfigHelper/wiki)

 ## Thanks
-I would like thanks for the [SnakeYAML](http://www.snakeyaml.org/) project.
+I would like to thanks the [SnakeYAML](http://www.snakeyaml.org/) project.
 It is the base of this project :)